Doug Fieger: Life and career

 Fieger released two solo albums.
 First Things First was released in 1999.
 Hankerings, a Hank Williams tribute, was released posthumously in 2010.

 Additionally, Fieger provided lead vocals on two tracks on Was (Not Was)'s 1983 album Born to Laugh at Tornadoes.
 Shortly before his death, he provided lead vocals for the track "Dirty Girl" from Bruce Kulick's 2010 album BK3; "Dirty Girl" was named 29th-best song of 2010 by Classic Rock magazine.

+As a songwriter, Fieger wrote English lyrics for two songs on the 1987 album Brasil by The Manhattan Transfer, working to music by the Brazilian singer-songwriter Djavan.

 Death

-Fieger underwent brain surgery in August 2006 to remove two tumors.
-He later was diagnosed with lung cancer in 2007, which required extensive chemotherapy and removal of half of his lung.
+Fieger was diagnosed with lung cancer in 2004.
+After surgery in 2006, he went into remission, but the cancer resurfaced in 2009.
 His former wife, Mia, contributed to Fieger's care during his illness.

-After battling cancer for years, Fieger died at his home in the Los Angeles neighborhood of Woodland Hills on February 14, 2010.
+Fieger died at his home in the Los Angeles neighborhood of Woodland Hills on February 14, 2010.
 He was 57 years old.
 In addition to his older brother, Geoffrey Fieger, survivors included his younger sister, Beth Falkenstein.

 Fieger wrote "My Sharona" for Sharona Alperin, his not-yet girlfriend.
 Fieger and Alperin dated for four years, but they parted, married other people, and remained friends.
 Alperin visited him frequently in his final months.
 "People that meant so much to him in the music industry came to pay their respects to him," she said.
 "It was really beautiful."